 Organized tours provide more or less the same spread of rice, grilled fish and chicken, fresh fruit, and salad.
 It’s a pretty good offering but tends to cost 1500 pesos extra if you’re doing the tour on your own as a private tour.
 In this case, I’d recommend bringing your own food.

 The costs for all group tours are fixed now in El Nido with Tour A priced at 1200 pesos per person.
 I read online previously that the prices would differ depending on quality but this is no longer true.
 The only place I found the price a bit cheaper was through booking on Klook.
-The ratings are pretty good, so if I had done a group tour I would probably have done that.
+The ratings are pretty good, so if I had done a group tour I would probably have done that (click here to read my team member’s review!).
 Tour A also has a 200 pesos environmental fee per person, which is good for any other tour for 10 days, and an additional 200 for either the Big or Small Lagoon.
 You’ll also want to bring some extra cash in case you want to buy a coconut or rent a kayak.

 As for the private tours, you can expect quite a big range.
 Pretty much everyone in town can sell you one, from tour operators to hotels to even the tricycle drivers.
 I asked about 15 different places about their pricing and the cheapest ended up being at my hotel, El Nido Overlooking.
 Their tour is priced at 6000 pesos, which is 1000 lower than anywhere else I checked.
 Again, since almost everyone just goes through the same agencies and books random boats, I don’t know that quality control varies if you pay more.